Welcome to the Department of Pesticide Regulation

 6768.
 Fieldworker Decontamination Facilities.

-When a pesticide with product labeling requiring respiratory protection for application is applied by any method, or when any pesticide is applied as a fumigant, smoke, mist, fog, or aerosol inside a greenhouse, ventilation shall continue until:
+When a pesticide with product labeling requiring respiratory protection for application is applied by any method, or when any pesticide is applied as a fumigant, smoke, mist, fine spray, fog, or aerosol inside an enclosed space, ventilation shall continue until:

 (a) The concentration is measured and found not to exceed any pesticide product labeling standard; or